 You play as Quickthorpe, a youth who's been charged with finding some gemstones to save the world and blah, blah, blah.
 To be honest, the plot isn't that brilliant or memorable.
 I replayed a good chunk again in order to write this review and still cannot tell you much about what happens.
 Something about some mystical dead creatures - or am I getting my Fables mixed up?

-What is memorable though is the humour, and in particular the way the top notch voice actors deliver the script.
-Whether its asking a gruff hunter to join him for a skinny dip or the narrator dryly proclaiming that "Quickthorpe is now the proud own of a piece of spiderweb", your never far away from the odd chuckle.
+What is memorable though is the humour, and in particular the way the top-notch voice actors deliver the script.
+Whether it's asking a gruff hunter to join him for a skinny dip or the narrator dryly proclaiming that "Quickthorpe is now the proud owner of a piece of spiderweb", your never far away from the odd chuckle.

 There are negatives though.
 The game is buggy, occasionally crashing from time to time (even on the original release) and the interface leaves a lot to be desired.
-There is no menu button, or icon on the screen.
-To access the main menu, you'll need to look at our hero and how to you open the inventory?
+There is no menu button or icon on the screen.
+To access the main menu, you'll need to look at our hero and can you guess how you open the inventory?
 You use him!
 It's not helped that one of the puzzles requires the use of 'good meat' and a sock.
 It makes you think they deliberately programmed it awkwardly for that one innuendo.

-Even worse, when you die, and you will die a lot, you're just left hanging (or falling or bleeding).
+Even worse, when you die - and you will die a lot - you're just left hanging (or falling or bleeding).
 Is this part of a scene?
 Nope.
 You're dead.
 And so is your ability to access the menu.
-You'd need to press the ESC key to exit back to the main menu and start afresh.
-Unlike most of the script, these deaths are not played for laughs like in Sierra's Quest series of games, but come out of nowhere with no payoff.
+You'd need to press the ESC key to quit to the main menu and start afresh.
+Unlike most of the script, these deaths are not played for laughs like in Sierra's Quest series but come out of nowhere with no payoff.

 The other bone of contention amongst reviewers at the time was the ending.
 When it was released in Europe, where Quickthorpe ended up seemed to be in stark contrast to the rest of the game.
 This was hastily altered for the American release to make it happier, but equally unsatisfactory.
-It was the Mass Effect controversy of it's day.
+It was the Mass Effect controversy of its day.
 (If you're curious, see the comparison video at the bottom of the page).